In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.

 For Availability & durability choose Don’t create an Aurora Replica.

-- If you choose the other one it will create a new reader instance in a different availability zone for scalable and high available.
+• If you choose the other one it will create a new reader instance in a different availability zone for scalable and high availability.
 It will cost higher than the first option.

-- In production scenarios we should follow the Aurora Replica creation method for high availability.
-But for now just run with single instance.
+• In production scenarios, we should follow the Aurora Replica creation method for high availability.
+But for now, just run with a single instance.

-- For the Connectivity section, first select Don’t connect to an EC2 compute resource option.
+• For the Connectivity section, first, select the Don’t connect to an EC2 compute resource option.
 We can configure it later.

-- Next the network-type choose IPv4, and VPC, choose any VPC as you want to use.
-For myself I choose the default one.
+• Next, the network-type chooses IPv4, and VPC, and choose any VPC you want to use.
+For myself, I choose the default one.

-- And choose any of the availability zone that you want.
+• And choose any of the availability zones that you want.

 Scroll down and expand the Additional configuration section.

-For Initial database name, enter a name for database.
+For the Initial database name, enter a name for the database.

-Under the DB parameter group choose the parameter group which you create from the beginning of this tutorial for Aurora PostgreSQL version 10.
+Under the DB parameter group choose the parameter group which you create at the beginning of this tutorial for Aurora PostgreSQL version 10.

-Leave the all other things as default, then click Create database.
+Leave all other things as default, then click Create database.

-Now the source database cluster is creating with a database instance.
+Now the source database cluster is created with a database instance.

 Again we are going to create a PostgreSQL database cluster with the latest version.
 So click Create database.